A Characteristic Function for Shapley-Value-Based Attribution of Anomaly Scores: Experimental Settings

-As for \textsl{DAGMM} \cite{zong_deep_2018}, the architectures of the encoder and decoder are the same with the VAEs above.
-What is specific to DAGMMs is the estimation network, which outputs the estimation of cluster assignment of a GMM learned on the latent representations and the reconstruction error values.
+The architectures of the encoder and decoder are the same as the VAEs above.
+What is specific to DAGMMs is the so-called estimation network that outputs the estimation of cluster assignment of a GMM learned on the latent representations and the reconstruction error values.
 In our experiments, the estimation network is a multilayer perceptron with one hidden layer using the softplus function as activation.
-The candidates of the hyperparameters were the same as the above cases, both for the autoencoder part and the GMM part.
-We used the Adam optimizer with a learning rate $0.0001$ and stopped the optimization observing the validation set loss.
+The candidates of the hyperparameters were the same as in the above cases, both for the autoencoder part and the GMM part.
+We used the Adam optimizer with the learning rate $0.0001$ and stopped the optimization observing the validation set loss.